apache/ofbiz/executioncontext20090812/BranchReadMe.txt

 The structure is cached.
 When an artifact requests the user's permissions, a permission object (OFBizPermission) uses the supplied artifact ID to traverse the tree, accumulating permissions along the way.
-This is how permission inheritance is acheived.
+This is how permission inheritance is achieved.
 The permission object is then queried if the user has the requested permission and the result is returned to the artifact.